home edit page issue tracker

 Data split

 These guidelines are strong recommendations rather than strict rules.
-In some cases it may not be even possible to meet all of them with a given dataset.

 The general underlying idea is that we do not want to ban tiny datasets from being released, but we only want to distinguish training and test sets if the test set will be large enough (the 10K-word threshold was set in the CoNLL 2017 shared task) and if the data that is left for training is at least as large as the test set.
 Making an official split is useful for comparison of experiments evaluated on the treebank, but with small treebanks people should do ten-fold cross-validation anyway.

 There is one exception to that general idea.
 If this is the only UD treebank in the given language, we may set aside a small sample and call it “train”.
-This may be useful if the treebank is used in a shared task where the systems are supposed to use cross-lingual projection techniques and cannot access the test data, but the developers should have access at least to a sample of the language so they can see the annotation, language properties etc. In other situations, users should still use the entire data for training and testing via cross-validation.
+This may be useful if the treebank is used in a shared task where the systems are supposed to use cross-lingual projection techniques and cannot access the test data, but the developers should have access at least to a small sample of the language so they can see the annotation, language properties, etc. In other situations, users should still use the entire data for training and testing via cross-validation.
 Providing the sample is completely optional.
 Note that it does not make sense to set aside a sample if a larger treebank of the same language exists and has training data.

 1. If you have less than 20K words: